nirui/sshwifty/README.md

 $ npm run build
 ```

-When done, you can found the newly generated `sshwifty` binary under current
+When done, you can find the newly generated `sshwifty` binary under current
 working directory.

 Notice: `Dockerfile` contains the entire build procedure of this software.